hwixley/University-Work/README.md

 # University Work Repositories
 ## DISCLAIMER
 **ANY COURSEWORK OR PRIVATE FILES INCLUDED HERE ARE EXPIRED.
-I AM NOT SHARING ANY COURSEWORK FILES WHOSE DEADLINES ARE YET TO PASS**
+I AM NOT SHARING ANY COURSEWORK FILES WHOSE DEADLINES ARE YET TO PASS.**
 ## Overview
 This repository is used to annotate and list all my University work.

 ## Related Repositories
-Keep in mind, not all courses warranted full GitHub repositories or did not allow for publishing of coursework at all, and as such I have no trace of them whatsover online.
+Keep in mind, not all courses warranted full GitHub repositories or did not allow for publishing of coursework at all, and as such I have no trace of them online.

 ### Year 2